 - What was the last product you were in charge of?

-The second and the final round is the onsite interviews.
-You'll begin the day by presenting your take-home assignment work to a group of 4-5 Intuit product managers and senior executives.
-You will be requested to offer more detailed rationalizations for your decisions during this presentation like prioritization of features.
-The presentation will be extremely engaging, with members of the team interjecting to ask questions and dive down on individual figures.
-The presentation is the highlight of the Intuit PM interview, during which several team members will ask you questions customized to the interview, such as estimation, analytical, and product design questions.
+The case study presentation will be highly engaging, with team members interjecting to ask questions and dive down on individual figures.
+It is the highlight of the Intuit PM interview, during which you will be asked questions customized to the interview, such as estimation, analytical, and product design questions.

 What the interviewer will assess